-SCAD's ACA Library in Atlanta owns a premier collection of over 2,100 artists' books.
+SCAD Libraries in Atlanta have a collection of over 2,300 artists' books.
 SCAD's collection contains unique works by individual artists as well as small editions and items from fine arts presses.
 The collection is unusual in its variety; it includes works from more than 1,000 artists and has a deep holding of books ranging from the 1960s through contemporary works.
-An especially unique aspect of SCAD's collection is the group of Nexus Press books, which is the largest of its kind.
-Nexus Press was a fine arts press in Atlanta that was in production from 1978-2003.
+Of particular note is a large collection of Nexus Press books produced right here in Atlanta from 1978-2003.

-SCAD's philosophy has always been that the Artist's Book Collection is a teaching collection.
-The library offers subject specific classes each quarter to a wide variety of majors.
-Students, faculty, and the public can make appointments to visit the collection, handle the items, and in doing so gain inspiration for their own creative projects.
-Schedule a tour of the Artist's Book Collection for your class by emailing firstname.lastname@example.org.
+SCAD's philosophy is that the Artists' Book Collection is a teaching collection.
+The library offers class visits, workshops, and individual appointments to see the collection.
+Students, faculty, and the public can make appointments to visit the collection, gain inspiration for their own creative projects, and engage in hands-on object-based research utilizing the unique collections.
+Schedule a tour of the Artists' Book Collection for your class, group, or self by emailing firstname.lastname@example.org.

 SCAD Libraries - Atlanta, 1600 Peachtree St. NW, Atlanta, GA 30309, Room 444, 4th floor

 Use the links below to browse the artists' book collection: